nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ## Conclusion

 After loading and analysing data from this year's US major college basketball tournament, and creating a dataset with relevant features, we were able to predict the outcome of the games using a simple Neural Network.
-The experiments were used to compare the performance of different models.
+Experiments were used to compare the performance of different models.
 Finally, the best performing model was selected to carry out the final prediction.

 In the next post we will go into detail on how we created the features using pyspark.
 Stay tuned for more! :wave: